dotterandpop/dubnation-css/README.md

 ### Configuration

-Edit the CSS to your liking and then paste into the tab at
+Log in as administrator, and then Edit the CSS to your liking and then paste into the tab at

 ```
 Administration > Server Settings > Appearance